stefanjacobs/MagicMirror/README.md

 ![MagicMirror - Version 1](pics/MagicMirror.png "MagicMirror")

-**Note the empty spot on the right?
-There is still a todo**: I want to integrate our photovoltaics data, as soon as the construction work is done.
+**Note the empty space on the right?
+There is still a todo left**: I want to integrate our photovoltaics data and energy consumption, as soon as the construction work is done.

 ## Widget List